chunchau/jeopardy_game/readme.md

 - A tally of current score for user

 ## Future features
-- record score into database
+- Record score into database
-- choose a category
+- Choose a category
 - Voice dictation of each question
-- display individual user percentage of correct answers
+- Display individual user percentage of correct answers